 Wi-Fi 6 can make use of a broader ISM radio band spectrum, solving the current spectrum shortage once regulatory agencies approve the additional band usage.
 For now, improved security, speed, and connection reliability can already be experienced.
 However, as is the case with 802.11ac (Wi-Fi 5) and all previous generations, the top speed remains speculative.
 Wi-Fi 6 could, in theory, provide 9.6 Gbps of data transfer speed, but one is unlikely to reach maximum speed in real-world wireless communications.
 The most significant change noticed by users will possibly be up to 75% of latency decrease and connection steadiness, even with multiple devices connected to the same network.

 Certified Wi-Fi 6 devices are compatible with previous wireless generations, and the technology is slowly gaining traction in the consumer electronics industry.
-Samsung was the first major manufacturer to release Wi-Fi 6 compatible smartphones, with the Galaxy Fold and Galaxy S10 series.
+Samsung was the first major manufacturer to release Wi-Fi 6 compatible smartphones with the Galaxy Fold and Galaxy S10 series.
 Nowadays, most high-end smartphones are compatible with Wi-Fi 6, and there is also an increasing number of Wi-Fi 6 routers on the market.